callieko/callieko.github.io/_posts/2016-9-11-Third-Week.md

 I've got a busy schedule so I'm going to do my best to stay afloat, as always.
 I'm hoping the week after this will get better, time-wise, but I'm going to have to be on top of it if I want to actually do well my classes.

 **Tip-of-the-Week**
 I came into this problem a LOT using git at the game jam.
 Using a gui-based mergetool will save your hours of headache and heartache when using git.
-Some recommendations:\n
+Some recommendations:

-Meld (Win, Ubuntu)\n
+Meld (Win, Ubuntu)

-WinMerge (Windows)\n
+WinMerge (Windows)

-Kaleidoscope (Mac, but not free)\n
+Kaleidoscope (Mac, but not free)

 As far as Mac goes, it may be a good idea to use SourceTree and use git through that

-\n
-EXTRA:\n
+EXTRA:

 I considered putting this as my tip-of-the-week but it didn't quite seem formal or academic enough.
 My dad is an electrical engineer who mostly programs.
 In fact he mostly programs in C++.
 And he has a lot of opinions about references, which is why I thought it might be interesting to show because that's our current class topic.
 Anyways here's a very poor quality video of a skype call I just had with my parents.
 WARNING: Colorful language.\n

 <iframe width="420" height="315" src="https://www.youtube.com/embed/Ph_6GI-UgXo" frameborder="0" allowfullscreen></iframe>